Frequently Asked Questions About Our Christian Tours & Cruises

 Immunizations are up to you and vary depending on destination.
 We recommend you check the U.S. Department of State’s background notes on it’s website (www.travel.state.gov) and the Center for Disease Control’s website (www.cdc.gov) for the most recent health advisories, immunization recommendations and advice on food and drinking specific to the country and region you are traveling.
 Depending on your health, we suggest check with your doctor before traveling internationally.

 The safety of our passengers is a primary concern for Living Passages.
 We have found travel to all of our destinations to be safer than people often imagine.
-In our 24 years, we have never had an incident where a traveler was harmed.
+In over 25 years, we have never had an incident where a traveler was harmed.
 But travel does contain an element of risk.
-To address this, we monitor the situation in the places we travel, we send an experienced Living Passages liaison on our trips and offer you optional trip insurance that will cover any health incident as well as trip cancellation.
+To address this, we monitor the situation in the places we travel, we send an experienced Living Passages liaison on our trips.
 We also reserve the right to change our trip itinerary if a safety concern arises in an area.

 Useful items we suggest our tours include (but aren’t limited to) comfortable and breathable clothing, toiletries, comfortable walking shoes, sandals, a swim suit, a rain jacket, a hat, an ample supply of any medications you may be taking, sunscreen, passports, a water bottle, a small backpack or fanny pack, camera, hand sanitizer, sunglasses, snacks and a Bible.
 In most cases, you will be moving several times to different hotels throughout the trip, so packing on the lighter side makes for an easier trip on you and your group.
 Please leave all valuables at home.

 Most airlines allow bags of up to 50 pounds for international flights for no extra charge, however, this has been changing in the industry in recent years and some may add extra fees.
 You are responsible to check with your carrier and pay all luggage-related fees.